mallika2011/Machine-Data-Learning/A3/Report.md

 <!--     Summary of your Genetic Algorithm with all the steps, also mention if you have made any major changes to the base genetic algorithm.
-    Three diagrams that showcase your first three iterations as shown in the attached image.
+    todo Three diagrams that showcase your first three iterations as shown in the attached image.
     Explain your fitness function.
     Explain your crossover function.
     How exactly did you apply the mutations(if any).
-    What were your hyperparameters like pool size, splitting point for creating new genes, etc and why did you choose those parameters?
-    Statistical information like Number of iterations to converge, etc.
-    What heuristics did you apply, mention the ones that didn't work too.
-     Trace of output for the first 10 steps as shown:
+    What were your hyperparameters like pool size, splitting point for creating new genes, etc and why did you choose those parameters? todo Statistical information like Number of iterations to converge, etc. todo What heuristics did you apply, mention the ones that didn't work too. todo Trace of output for the first 10 steps as shown:

     Initial population
     Vectors selected for crossover